 In the state of Illinois, a Chronic Truant is any student subject to compulsory school attendance who is absent without valid cause for 5% of the previous 180 school days.
 A school year has approximately 180 days.
 5% of the school year is 9 days.
 A student’s truancy may be contained to one school year or fall over a period of more than one school year.

-Once a student has been identified by school personnel as truant by demonstrating repeated unexcused absences and failing to respond to local intervention efforts (home visits, counselor conferences, parent communication, etc.) the school district will complete the Truancy Referral Form and submit to the Regional Office of Education #21 Truancy Intervention Program.
+Once a student has been identified by school personnel as truant by demonstrating repeated unexcused absences and failing to respond to local intervention efforts (home visits, counselor conferences, parent communication, etc.) the school district will complete the Truancy Referral Form and submit to the Regional Office of Education #21 PACT Team.

 The school MUST send the required data (attendance, interventions, credits, and other relevant information).

-The ROE 21 Truancy Interventionist will generate a truancy letter and send it to the family.
+The ROE 21 Truancy Interventionist will generate a truancy letter and send it to the school and family.

-If truancy continues, the Truancy Interventionist or school personnel will initiate the Step 2 process (add link), which consists of a meeting with the PACT Team (school representative, teacher, parent, student, and Truancy Interventionist) to discuss available services, interventions, and recommendations in order to improve school attendance.
+If truant behavior continues, the Truancy Interventionist or school personnel will initiate the Step 2 process, which consists of a meeting with the PACT Team (school representative, teacher, parent, student, and Truancy Interventionist) to discuss available services, interventions, and recommendations in order to improve school attendance.

 The school MUST send the required updated data (attendance, interventions, credits, and other relevant information).

-The ROE 21 Truancy Interventionist will generate another letter of communication with the family to set up a time for the meeting.
+The ROE 21 Truancy Interventionist will generate another letter of communication with the family to set up a time for the meeting at the school.
 Open communication with the student and family is important in building a trusting relationship and to reinforce the importance of school attendance.

-If truancy persists, the Truancy Interventionist and school personnel will initiate Step 3 (add link) of the Truancy Intervention Process with the county court system.
+If truant behavior persists, the Truancy Interventionist and school personnel will initiate Step 3 of the Truancy Intervention Process with the county court system.
 Step 3 consists of a Truancy Review Board (TRB) meeting.
 This meeting will include the County State’s Attorney, Truancy Interventionist, Probation Officer, Court Services, Mental Health Agencies, DCFS, and School Administrators.

 The school MUST provide attendance, grades, and discipline reports.
 The goal of the TRB is to attempt to assist families with strategies to improve attendance and when needed, to connect families with appropriate services.
 The TRB also informs students and parents of Illinois Statutes and makes recommendations.